This article was originally published in December 2017.

 Capitalization Rate = Expected Returns – Growth Rate of Income

 The expected return, also called the required rate of return, is the return the investor would expect to receive during the investment hold period.
-The higher the risk of an investment, the higher rate of return an investor would expect.
-Expected returns are driven by an income stream’s volatility and uncertainty, which is why stocks have a higher expected return than bonds.
+The riskier the investment, the higher rate of return an investor would expect.
+Expected returns are driven by the volatility and uncertainty of an income stream.
+That’s why stocks have a higher expected return than bonds.
 It’s also why an investor in a ground-up development apartment complex would expect to generate a higher return than an investor acquiring a stabilized apartment complex.

 What Happens When Expected Returns Change?

-The opposite can also happen when required rates of return decline.
-If the expected return declines from 4% to 3%, then the value of the perpetuity would increase to more than $33,000 (1,000 divided by 0.03).
-This is what happens to real estate values as cap rates go lower.
+The opposite also can happen when required rates of return decline.
+If the expected return declines to 3% from 4%, then the value of the perpetuity would increase to more than $33,000 (1,000 divided by 0.03).
+This is what happens to real estate values as cap rates decline.
 But a cap rate is more than just the investor’s expected return.
 It is a combination of both the expected return and the future growth of NOI, as real estate cash flows tend to increase over time.

 Growth Rate of Income